marcinruszkiewicz/quaashangma-jam/readme.md

+# Play the game!

+You can play the game [here on Itch.io](https://aevi.itch.io/quaashangma-jam).

 # Quaashangma

 A remnant of the Hundred Year Demon War.
 The outside fortress is mostly in ruins now, except for the camp the Adventurers Guild set up to support exploration of the dungeon.